 The collection of plasma is a big business in the medical community.
 This is because plasma can save a lot of lives.

-Making a donation is considered both ethical and noble, even if you’re getting paid to do so.
+Making a donation is both ethical and noble—even if you’re getting paid.

 There are basic requirements you must meet before you will be able to donate plasma.
 You must:

 - Be between the ages of 18 and 69 (could be a good way to make money as a teenager)

 - Pass a basic physical examination and be free of any infectious diseases

 - Have a social security card or legal government ID to prove citizenship